bluetrickpt/RebounceGalaxy/README.md

 One gotta remember that with great firing power comes great responsability.

-You can try the game in this link: http://alunos.deec.uc.pt/~a2011154225/RebounceGalaxy/ Controls are wasd or arrows to move and the keys 1, 2, 3 or 4 to change the shooting elements.
+You can try the game in this link: https://bluetrickpt.github.io/RebounceGalaxy/ Controls are wasd or arrows to move and the keys 1, 2, 3 or 4 to change the shooting elements.
-Images are courtesy of google images (for the time being)
+Images are courtesy of google images for testing purposes (for the time being)

 ***